MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Test-MgBetaGroupSiteInformationProtectionPolicyLabelRemoval.md

 ## SYNOPSIS
 Indicate to the consuming application what actions it should take to remove the label information.
-Given contentInfo as an input, which includes existing content metadata key/value pairs, the API returns an informationProtectionAction that contains some combination of one of more of the following:
+Given contentInfo as an input, which includes existing content metadata key/value pairs, the API returns an informationProtectionAction that contains some combination of one of more of the following:  This API is available in the following national cloud deployments.

 ## SYNTAX